Investor Terms and Conditions

 4.2 The Investee will instruct to circulate a copy of the Investee’s company documentation to each Investor by email or otherwise, and to request that each Investor inform SF by email within the pre-agreed “cooling off”, if they no longer wish to proceed with the Investment.
 If SF receives no response from the Investor within this period, the Investor will be deemed to have confirmed their order and the order will become an irrevocable firm order.

-4.3 If a Campaign is successful, the amount raised will be paid by the Custodian from each Investor’s account to the Investee (minus any deductions which are payable by and pre-agreed with the Investee) and the corresponding investments will be registered in the name of a nominee company (the “Nominee“), to be held for each Investor’s benefit.
+4.3 If a public Campaign is successful, the amount raised will be paid by the Custodian from each Investor’s account to the Investee (minus any deductions which are payable by and pre-agreed with the Investee) and the corresponding investments will be registered in the name of a nominee company (the “Nominee“), to be held for each Investor’s benefit.
 At present, the Nominee is a company owned and controlled by the Custodian.
+For further information on the Nominee, please click here.

 4.4 If the Campaign is unsuccessful or the order not completed for any reason, no agreement between the Investor and the Investee shall arise and the Investor’s order will not be transferred to another Campaign or Investee.